THE RELUCTANT AND UNWILLING HEROES OF THE BIBLE

 Can I relive life on my terms, rewrite my script, knowing the road ahead, knowing where to tread, knowing the pitfalls, circumventing them, knowing actions best suited for a contented life ?
 Can I live knowing the people to avoid, the people to hold close, knowing when to say ‘no’ ,when to speak and when to stay silent?
 Can I return to the past and grab the innocence I left behind, can I re-learn that happiness is my wealth, can I try once more to experience joy in the small things, can I rekindle those long lost dreams?

 Will I get it right the second time, can I really change my fortune, can I change what is already engraved in time ?Then looking back I think, is my life not exactly what it is meant to be, is it not according to my God’s plan, as He wished it for me?
-Each time I strayed, each time I took a misstep, there was always a gentle Hand to guide me, each time I mourned, His angels He sent to minister, to comfort me .
+Each time I strayed, each time I took a misstep, there was always a gentle Hand to guide me, each time I mourned, His angels He sent to comfort me .
 Each time strife overtook, each time pain reared its ugly head, His abundant grace surrounded me.

 Each time I erred and repented, I felt His overflowing mercy and forgiveness, each time I faltered, His outstretched arms caught me.
 He made my wrong His right, turning it around for my good.
 Each time I wallowed in self pity, each time I felt sad and lonely, He whispered tenderly that I was not alone, He used the tears I wept, to wash away my sorrows, filling me with His peace .
-Now I stand strong knowing, the One who gave me life walks by my side, He has set me free from the shackles of the past, and I have no need for second chances, for He holds far greater things in store for me !
+Now I stand strong knowing, the One who gave me life walks by my side, He has set me free from the shackles of the past, and I have no need for second chances, for He has far greater things in store for me !

 A Memorable Holiday